turpault/proxy/doc/classic-proxy-oauth2.md

-# OAuth2 Authentication for Classic Proxy Routes
+# OAuth2 Authentication for Any Route Type

-This document explains how to configure and use OAuth2 authentication with classic proxy routes in the proxy server.
+This document explains how to configure and use OAuth2 authentication with any route type (static, proxy, redirect, cors-forwarder) in the proxy server.

 ## Overview

-Classic proxy routes now support OAuth2 authentication, allowing you to protect your API endpoints with industry-standard OAuth2 flows.
-The proxy server handles the OAuth2 authentication process and forwards authenticated session data to your backend services.
+All route types now support OAuth2 authentication through centralized middleware processing, allowing you to protect any endpoint with industry-standard OAuth2 flows.
+The proxy server handles the OAuth2 authentication process automatically and forwards authenticated session data to your backend services.

 ## Features

+- **Universal Route Support**: Works with static, proxy, redirect, and cors-forwarder routes
 - **Multiple OAuth2 Providers**: Support for Google, GitHub, and custom OAuth2 providers
 - **Session Management**: Automatic session handling with secure cookies
 - **Unique Cookie Names**: Each route uses unique cookie names to maintain independent sessions
 - **Route Protection**: Protect specific routes or entire domains
 - **Public Paths**: Configure paths that don't require authentication
+- **Centralized Middleware**: OAuth2 processing happens before route-specific handling
 - **Session Data Forwarding**: OAuth session information is forwarded to target services
 - **Subscription Keys**: Support for enterprise APIs requiring subscription keys
 - **Custom Endpoints**: Configurable OAuth endpoint paths